doubleedesign/doublee-wordpress-starterkit/README.md

 ```

 #### Footnotes
-1. Because it's a boilerplate for a custom theme, not a parent theme that could be updated without manual intervention.
-2. `--strategy-option=theirs` (equivalent to `-X theirs`) automatically resolves any merge conflicts preferring the files in this repo; if you're working with a fresh install, that would only be the temporary `.gitignore` from step 2, as intended.
+1. `--strategy-option=theirs` (equivalent to `-X theirs`) automatically resolves any merge conflicts preferring the files in this repo; if you're working with a fresh install, that would only be the temporary `.gitignore` from step 2, as intended.
 Skip this if you expect conflicts you want to resolve manually.

 ---
 ### Automated setup script